-Blazer - Must be worn on Mondays and other formal occasions and may also be worn daily.

-Pullover or jersey.
-(Jerseys may not be worn around the waist) Prefects may wear a white sleeveless pullover.
-Alice bands & scrunchies - available in school material or plain navy or red.

-School hat (not to be pulled down to eyes or have writing on the rim).
-School peak cap (School hat must fit comfortably on the head and not be propped up on hairstyle)

-Navy blue beanie

-Navy blue scarf.
-Matrics may wear a white scarf.

-Navy blue gloves

-No jewellery may be visible besides a watch.
+- Blazer Must be worn during assemblies and other formal occasions and may also be worn daily. - Green blazer (national award) may be worn on Fridays. - Pullover or jersey.
+(Jerseys may not be worn around the waist) Prefects may wear a white sleeveless pullover. - Alice bands & scrunchies available in school material or plain navy or red. - School hat (not to be pulled down to eyes or have writing on the rim).
+School peak cap (School hat must fit comfortably on the head and not be propped up on hairstyle) - Navy blue beanie - Navy blue scarf.
+Matrics may wear a white scarf. - Navy blue gloves - No jewellery may be visible besides a watch.
 Pupils may wear pierced small circular metal studs or small sleeper earrings in the lowest hole of the earlobe.
-A matching pair must be worn.

-No make-up, nail varnish nor tattoos are allowed.

-Nails may not be visible over the backs of hands.

-Hair must be neat and presentable at all times.
+A matching pair must be worn. - No make-up, nail varnish nor tattoos are allowed. - Nails may not be visible over the backs of hands. - Hair must be neat and presentable at all times.
 Hair may not be obviously coloured or highlighted.
-No coloured braids, extensions, etc are allowed.

-Long hair must be tied with an elastic band, and all kept off the face.
+Should not exceed the waist for safety reasons. - No coloured braids, extensions, etc are allowed. - Long hair must be tied with an elastic band, and all kept off the face.
 Alice bands, hair accessories and clips must be blue or red.
-No beads.

-Head wear may not be worn inside.
-Exceptions will be made for beanies on very cold days.
-Facial hair (excluding eyebrows) must be clean shaven.
+No beads. - Head wear may not be worn inside.
+Exceptions will be made for beanies on very cold days. - Facial hair (excluding eyebrows) must be clean shaven.
 It is compulsory to shave from Grade 10, if necessary.
 No shaving of eyebrows.